 - a shareholder of a research council-related start up, that the council (UKRI) has shares

-- in receipt of secondary income from a business/individual
+- in receipt of secondary income from a business or individual

 Indirect financial interests

-This is where an individual has a close association with an individual who has a financial interest, a non-financial professional interest or a non-financial personal interest in a commissioning decision (as those categories are described above) for example:
+This is where an individual has a close association with an individual who has a financial interest in a commissioning decision (as those categories are described above) for example: